 If your tech company is paying foreign contractors, it may help to understand whether any income could be considered U.S. Source income.
 It’s helpful to have all your foreign contractors complete Form W8-BEN to ensure compliance with tax treaties and 30% foreign withholding requirements.
 Depending on the type of entity you are paying overseas, various W8 Series forms may apply.
 See link here for more information.
 A 1042-S may need to be issued to foreign vendors where withholding is required.
 See more details here.

 Incentive Stock Option Exercises

 If your startup had ISO (Incentive Stock Option) exercises during the year, these would also need to be reported on Form 3921 by February 1st to recipients and March 31st to the IRS.
-Some services like Carta may offer assistance with preparing these forms; however, your company’s responsibility is to make sure they are filed on time.
+Some services like Carta may offer assistance with preparing these forms; however, it’s your company’s responsibility to make sure they are filed on time.